openreview/openreview-expertise/README.md

 ```
 [Here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md) you can find the above installation command.

-## Run
+## Affinity Scores

 There are two steps to create affinity scores:
 - Create Dataset
-- Run Model.
+- Run Model

-The dataset is generated using the [OpenReview python API](https://github.com/openreview/openreview-py) which should be installed when this repository is installed.
+The dataset can be generated using the [OpenReview python API](https://github.com/openreview/openreview-py) which should be installed when this repository is installed.
 You can generate your own dataset from some other source as long as it is compliant with the format shown in the Datasets section.
 Start by creating an "experiment directory" (`experiment_dir`), and a JSON config file (e.g. `config.json`) in it.
 Go to the Configuration File section for details on how to create the `config.json`.

 Create a dataset by running the following command: